The Remarkable Story of Cuff Slocum

 By David C. Cole

-Brought to New England around 1720 as a 12 or 13-year-old African slave, Cuff Slocum managed to earn his freedom, marry a Native American woman and, together with her, raise ten healthy children and purchase two large farm properties before his death in 1772.
-Three deeds and a will provide critical reference points for this story, but there is much more to be gleaned from his own records, the records of those with whom he interacted and various documents that give insight into the conditions of the times in which he lived.
+We still know essentially nothing about Cuff Slocum’s early life in Africa except that his first name (a version of the name Kofi) indicates that he was from the Ashanti area of West Africa and that he was brought to Newport on a slave ship.
+But after he arrived in North America the picture changes.
+Three deeds and a will provide critical reference points for this story, but there is much more to be gleaned from his own records, the records of those with whom he interacted as well as various studies that give insight into the conditions of the times and places in which he lived.
 All of these provide us with a fascinating and inspiring story.